zedalert/ubnt-cloudflared/README.md

 # ubnt-cloudflared
-Install Cloudflare's DNS proxy on UniFi gateways and EdgeMax routers.
+Install Cloudflare's DNS-over-HTTPS proxy on UniFi gateways and EdgeMax routers.
 This setup will survive reboots and re-provisions.

 Only working for IPv4 at the moment.